 Grey light filtered through the noxious clouds that hung desolately in the Sub-Earth sky.
 If Nathan Bliqueman had owned a watch, he would have known that it was just past six a.m.; as it was, he owned no such possession.
-The stillness of the morning was abruptly interrupted by the sound of gunfire, and several rats scampered hastily out of sight as Nathan scrambled upright with a speed that was surprising in someone of his size.
-In the time it had taken him to achieve a vertical position, he'd drawn his firearm, loaded it, and clicked off the safety in three quick, deft movements.
+The sound of gunfire interrupted the tranquil morning, sending several rats scampering out of sight.
+Nathan scrambled upright with a speed that was surprising in someone of his size.
+In the time it had taken him to achieve a vertical position, he'd drawn his firearm, loaded it, and clicked off the safety in three deft movements.

 It was not unusual for transients to own guns - this was the tail end of the twenty-first century for chrissakes - but it was unusual for a transient to own a working gun that had been out of formal circulation for some hundred odd years.

 It was also debatable whether it was more odd or less odd that this particular transient owned the gun by virtue of being an ex-cop, even if he was years off the job.

 Relative oddness aside, Nathan was the proud owner of an M1911 (one of the few things he could lay claim of his dubious pride to), and he gripped it with hands that only seemed to stop shaking when he was aiming or drinking.
 His bloodshot eyes narrowed as he approached the broken section of wall that overlooked the world outside.
 There was a gap several feet wide where time and abuse had eroded the brick, and he stood to one side of it as he surveyed the seemingly empty alleyway.